What is the main source of law authorising this entity form?

 Main documents required

-• appointment of at least one managing director; and
+Resolution [of?] appointing at least one (1) managing director;

-• documents for the registration at the Austrian Commercial Register (" Firmenbuch").
+Documents for registration at the Austrian Commercial Register (Firmenbuch); and

 Involvement of notary, company register, governmental authorities

-The articles of association need to be signed in the form of an Austrian notarial deed;
+The Articles of Association must be signed in the form of an Austrian notarial deed;

-The GmbH must be registered with the Austrian Commercial Register ("Firmenbuch") but already comes into existence upon execution of the articles of association (notarial deed) – the filing needs to be notarially certified; and
+The GmbH must be registered with the Austrian Commercial Register (Firmenbuch) but comes into existence upon execution of the Articles of Association (notarial deed).
+The application to the Commercial Register must be notarised; and

-Possibility of a simplified foundation without the requirement of a notary if (i) there is only one incorporator who must be a natural person and who is at the same time appointed as sole managing director of the company and (ii) the share capital is exactly EUR 35,000.
+Possibility of a simplified incorporation without the requirement of a notary if (i) there is only one (1) shareholder who must be a natural person and who is at the same time appointed as sole managing director of the company and (ii) the share capital is exactly EUR 10,000.

 Timing (estimate)